 Angela graduated with an LLB (Hons) in Law from The University of Liverpool and went on to obtain a PGDip in print journalism.
 As a researcher, Angela has six years of experience in writing across The Legal 500 EMEA, UK, US and Asia Pacific titles and has covered a variety of practice areas such as TMT, transport and capital markets, while developing a particular focus on the insurance sector.
 Internationally, Angela edited the India chapter for Asia Pacific for two consecutive years and has covered markets such as Switzerland, Pakistan, Bulgaria, Netherlands, Qatar and Romania.
 Angela has also contributed a number of news and feature articles to Legal Business and has vast experience in writing for a number of legal, lifestyle and news publications.

 Chris is an experienced journalist who has specialised in legal market coverage since 2000.
 He also has an LLB law degree.
-Chris writes for a wide variety of publications, including The Legal 500 and Legal Business, and has a particular interest in global markets such as Asia, Africa and Latin America.
+Chris writes for a wide variety of publications, including The Legal 500, Legal Business and The In-House Lawyer, and has a particular interest in global markets such as Asia, Africa and Latin America.
 He has broad practice area and industry knowledge, with an especially strong understanding of M&A, private equity, dispute resolution and competition law.
 In recent years, he has been a major contributor to The Legal 500 series, working on key sections for Legal 500 United States, Legal 500 Latin America, Legal 500 Asia Pacific and Legal 500 EMEA.
-Chris is married with three young sons and is a massive sports enthusiast.
-Though admittedly past his physical prime, he is a frequent runner, swimmer and wants to buy an expensive bicycle.
+Chris is married with three sons, and lives and works in southern Hampshire.
+Chris is also a keen runner, cyclist and amateur triathlete.

 Prior to joining The Legal 500, Janine was a Service Desk Analyst for a cloud software provider.
 She also worked as search executive for an international recruitment agency specialising in telecommunications and IT, which involved conducting interviews on a daily basis and presenting candidates to clients.
 With her additional background in literature and journalism, Janine has now re-entered the publishing industry (after doing an internship during her degree course) and will be working on the construction and real estate sections for The Legal 500 Deutschland.
 Janine graduated with a BA in Literature and Philosophy from the University of Erfurt in Germany and still enjoys reading novels in German and English.
 She is also a frequent visitor to London’s many theatre productions.